annoyingmouse/cv/index.md

 I have spoken to [Robert Faldo](https://career-switching-coders.simplecast.com/episodes/dominic-myers-episode-6) about my experience in changing my career and I also talked with [Ben Donkin](https://www.youtube.com/watch?v=qsfMKbzeLvg) about remote working - I worked from home before it became quite so necessary.

-I share the things I have learnt online on [Stack Overflow](http://stackoverflow.com/users/592058/annoyingmouse) and [Codementor](https://www.codementor.io/@annoyingmouse).
-I also maintain and contribute to some Repos on [Github](https://github.com/annoyingmouse) and I'm honoured to be an Arctic Code Vault Contributor.
+I share the things I have learnt and try to help other online on [Stack Overflow](http://stackoverflow.com/users/592058/annoyingmouse) and [Codementor](https://www.codementor.io/@annoyingmouse).

 ### Specialises in

 HTML, CSS and JS - with a emphasis on Vue, but an abiding appreciation of Vanilla JS.
 I have used TypeScript and React as well as Angular, but not to the extent that I've used Vue.
-Please do check my GitHub profile to check my coding.
-I have also worked with Node and PHP.
+Please do check my [GitHub profile](https://github.com/annoyingmouse) to check what else I've played with.
+On the back-end, I have also worked with Node and PHP.

 ## Occupation